Matth-py/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. "A new script to display the first 10 lines"

 6. Adding a script that print the third line of a file

+7. file; wrote a new script that create a non empty file